BenjaminDavidPinter/Jobby/README.md

 ### 1-22-2023

 Implemented scheduled jobs.
 Learned about a new object type; ```TimeOnly```, which only represents a time of day, and nothing else.
 Super useful for exactly this.
 Most of the implementation was spent trying to wrap my head around doing time math.

+The next thing I need to implement is queue clean up.
+Right now, if you let a task run 1000 times, 1000 empty tasks live in the task queue.
+We need some way to clean up completed tasks.

+Some options I'm considering;
+1. Child thread which observes the state of all queues, and cleans them up (expensive, but easy to implement);
+2. Somehow, have tasks remove themselves from the queue once they are completed (more complicated, probably better).

+The problem with #2 is forcing a task to find itself within the backing queue.
+All jobs just live within their parent queue.
+I need some kind of mechanism to ID the tasks when they get added.
+Like IJobbyJobM<T> needs some kind of behavoir on construction to ID itself.
+But the ideal way to do *that* is probably implement IJobbyJob<T> from JobbyJob<T>, and perform a default constructor.
+I'm sure C# interfaces have some horrid 2023-esque way to do this, but IDK if it would be ideal.